camcast04/CapstoneIOS/README.md

 ***** User Account Creation and Management

-- [] As a user, I want to create an account so that I can save my progress and have a personalized experience.
+- [x] As a user, I want to sign into my account so that I can save my progress and have a personalized experience.
 - [] As a user, I want to be able to edit my profile so that I can update my personal information.

 ***** Photo Upload and Cataloging